PsyTeachR/reprores-v3/docs/04-data.md

 ::: {.info data-latex=""}
 You might also see logical values abbreviated as `T` and `F`, or `0` and `1`.
 This can cause some problems down the road, so we will always spell out the whole thing.

-R Markdown headers use YAML format, not R, so the logical values are lowercase true and false.
+R Markdown headers use YAML format, not R, so the logical values are lowercase `true` and `false` without quotes.
 :::

 When you compare two values with an <a class='glossary' target='_blank' title='A symbol that performs some mathematical or comparative process. ' href='https://psyteachr.github.io/glossary/o#operator'>operator</a>, such as checking to see if 10 is greater than 5, the resulting value is logical.